What are assistance dogs?

 One issue with the current law on assistance dogs is the specificity of the ‘assistance dogs’ definition.
 Emotional support animals (ie animals that provide emotional and psychological support to their owners whose health conditions don’t fit into the prescribed disability category) are excluded from the definition.
 They and their owners do not have the same legal rights as assistance dogs, despite various studies supporting their mental health benefits.

 This means that service providers are not required to make reasonable adjustments for emotional support animals, or even to allow them access to premises.
-As evidence on such dogs’ efficacy continues to develop, perhaps this is an area of law that needs to be adjusted to support all individuals deserving of equal treatment.
+As evidence of such dogs’ efficacy continues to develop, perhaps this is an area of law that needs to be adjusted to support all individuals deserving of equal treatment.

 Who else should be aware of assistance dog rights?

 Everybody!
-As members of the public, everybody should be aware of the rights that assistance dog users have in society, and should be prepared to help ensure these rights are upheld if such is ever required.
+As members of the public, everybody should be aware of the rights that assistance dog users have in society and should be prepared to help ensure these rights are upheld if such is ever required.